 Welcome!
 We hope that your first-year writing courses plant seeds for your growth as writers and awaken you to the possibilities of writing.
 In our courses, you'll practice an array of writing processes and strategies, read and write a variety of genres, analyze and use various argumentative strategies, and develop effective rhetorical skills.

-Your instructors in all of these first-year-writing courses are knowledgeable teachers and writers who hold graduate degrees in English, and many have years of teaching experience.
-You will find your particular instructor's course policies in the course syllabus, available on your instructor's webpage, on the Department of English website under English Faculty and Staff.
+Your instructors in all of these first-year writing courses are knowledgeable teachers and writers who hold graduate degrees in English, and many have years of teaching experience.

 Publishing and Internship Opportunities

 We love to publish excellent First-Year Writing @ Clayton State students' essays in our textbook!
 If you'd like to have one of your essays considered for publication, please complete the Permission to Publish Form and return it, along with a copy of your paper in Microsoft Word, as an attachment to firstname.lastname@example.org by April 1 of each year for consideration for publication in the upcoming year's book.